infortech-umons/infortech-umons.github.io/content/events/infortechDay2019.md

-Title: Internet of Things - InforTech Day 2019
+Title: InforTech Day 2019 - The Internet of Things
 Date: 2019-05-20
 Tags: IoT